tarwn/lessthandot-hugo/blogs/content/posts/2011-06-05-finding-duplicates-interesting-twist.md

 Candidates as (select distinct ID,DupID  from DupRecs where cntDups >=4)
 ```
 Ok, but do we want to delete all records identified in DupID column?
-Turned out, that it&#8217;s not even that simple.
+Turned out, that it's not even that simple.

 Say, in our sample rows 1 & 2 match.
 So, do we want to delete the row 2?
 Well, row 2 matches with the row 5.
 Which rows of 2/5 we delete and which to keep?
-That&#8217;s not easy at all.
+That's not easy at all.

 So, my final select is